Ilayankudi Maranar: Life

 The life of Ilayankudi Maranar is described in the Periya Puranam by Sekkizhar (12th century), which is a hagiography of the 63 Nayanars.

+Offering food to the Lord’s devotees had purified his heart and made him a fit receptacle for the grace of God.
+As Tiruvalluvar has said in the Kural:

+"Fortune dwells with a delighted heart in the house of the man who honours his guest with a pleasant countenance."

 Ilayankudi Maranar (Marar) was born in Ilaiyangudi (also spelt as Ilayankudi and Ilayangudi), presently in Sivaganga district of the Indian state of Tamil Nadu.
 He derives his name from his birthplace.
 Marar was a Vellalar by caste and worked as a farmer.
 He accumulated great wealth by agriculture.
 He was a staunch devotee of the god Shiva, the patron god of Shaivism and served the god and his devotees.
 He used to welcome devotees of Shiva to his home, ritually wash their feet and feed them a feast.

 To test Marar's devotion, Shiva made his wealth wane.
 He continued to serve the devotees in penury, as he did in plenty.
 The Nayanar sold his properties to feed the devotees.
 On a night of torrential downpour, Shiva came disguised as a devotee and came to Marar's impoverished home.
 Marar welcomed the guest with respect, dried him and gave him a warm seat to sit.
 The starving couple pondered how they could feed the guest as the house had no food and it was pouring outside.
 The wife suggested that the paddy rains sown in the field can be gathered and prepared as a meal for the guest.
 Marar rushed to the field in the deluge and gathered the flooding seeds from the field.
 Since there was no firewood, the Nayanar pulled a rafter from the wooden roof to use as fuel.
 While the wife cleaned and prepared the rice, Marar went to the backyard to bring greens (generally described as spinach) to a prepare a curry.
 Marar went with the food to awaken the resting devotee.
 The devotee suddenly blazed like a flame.
 Shiva appeared in his true form with his consort Parvati and blessed the couple.
 He took Marar and his wife to his abode Kailash.